 Getting plenty of rest after any surgery is important to help your body recuperate and get back to full strength.
 That may include afternoon naps, but it also means getting a restful night’s sleep without interruption.
-Trying to avoid sleeping on the sides and stomach can be challenging in the days and weeks after getting breast implants.
-To my patients throughout St. Louis and Southern Illinois who visit my Glen Carbon practice near Maryville, I offer these helpful tips for a restful night’s sleep.
+Trying to avoid sleeping on the sides and stomach can be challenging in the days and weeks after a breast augmentation.
+To my Illinois and St. Louis patients who visit my Glen Carbon practice, I offer these helpful tips for a restful night’s sleep.

 Why Is Sleep Important?

 Recovery takes a lot of energy and sleep not only recharges your batteries but also helps the body repair itself.
 When you’re sleeping, the brain triggers the release of hormones that encourage the growth of tissue to repair blood vessels.
 This helps wounds heal faster and restores sore or damaged muscles.
 Sleep also helps reduce inflammation.

 How to Sleep After Getting Breast Implants

 Patients often have a difficult time getting comfortable enough to sleep soundly in the first few days after breast augmentation or reconstruction with implants.
 Here are some time-tested tips that have helped our patients sleep: